jayljohnson/nordhus.site/blog/2023-08-03-career-development.md

 # Conclusions

 Where do I want to be a few years from now?
 I'll face many new challenging and conflicting situations like this one.
 I hope to be able to handle them better and with less cognitive dissonance.
 To catch that stagnant feeling early and really understand it.

 Do I want to be an individual contribtor or a manager in a few years?
 I'm not sure, and I feel it depends a lot on the company.
-I think I'll be better prepared for either if I can better prepare myself for these types of scenarios in any role.
+I'll be better prepared for either if I can better prepare myself for these types of scenarios in any role.

 Soft skills are the hardest and most impactful skills to learn.
 Career development is multifaceted.
+There is no single path.